-Using the bathroom after eating or drinking is a completely normal part of digestion, but for some people, certain foods can trigger urgent trips to the restroom or even diarrhea, sometimes shortly after eating.
+Using the bathroom after eating or drinking is a normal part of the body’s digestion process.
+But for some people, certain foods trigger an urgent need to go to the restroom — maybe with diarrhea — shortly after eating.

-If you notice you’re taking urgent trips to the bathroom or you have diarrhea regularly, try avoiding these foods:
+If you notice you’re sprinting to the bathroom or having diarrhea regularly, one of these seven foods may be the culprit:

-Everyone’s favorite cup of joe may be a reason you’re running to the bathroom.
+Your beloved cup of coffee may be a reason you’re running to the bathroom.

 2. Sugar substitutes:

-Sugar substitutes can cause laxative effects, especially if paired with other harsh foods.
-For example, adding a sugar-free sweetener to your coffee might send you to the bathroom.
+Sugar substitutes can cause laxative effects, especially when paired with other triggering foods.
+For example, adding a sugar-free sweetener to your coffee might result in an urgent bathroom visit.

 3. Fast food:

-“Fast foods and greasy foods are hard on the stomach—especially if you aren’t used to them,” said Deivert.
-“Fats are difficult for the body to digest, particularly fried food fats found in fast food.
-These fats make their way into the intestines which causes irritation and diarrhea.”
+“Fast foods and greasy foods are hard on the stomach, especially if you aren’t used to eating them,” says Dr. Talabiska.
+“The fats found in fried and fast foods are difficult for the body to digest.
+These fats make their way into the intestines, causing irritation and diarrhea.”

 4. Spicy food:

-If you eat spicy foods often, you may have no problem with them.
-If you’re someone whose mouth burns at the sight of a chili pepper, it could be doing even worse things to your stomach.
+If you eat spicy foods often, you may have no issues with them.
+But if you’re someone whose mouth burns at the mere sight of a chili pepper, you may have a problem.

 7. High-fiber fruits and veggies:

-Fruits, vegetables and fiber are all important parts of a balanced diet.
-But if you find certain fruits or vegetables cause diarrhea, consider substituting other fruits or vegetables.
+Though fruits and vegetables are important parts of a balanced diet, if you find that certain produce causes diarrhea, try eating smaller portions or substituting other kinds.

 Free e-book: Download “Your guide to gut health"